regularmarek/recursive-inscriptions/README.md

 Instructions for finding rare sats yourself: https://docs.ordinals.com/guides/sat-hunting.html

-There are lots of custodial and semi-custodial wallets, marketplaces, and services popping up, with Binance also recently entering the fray. e.g. https://unisat.io/market
+There are lots of custodial and somehwat decentralised marketplaces and services popping up, with Binance also recently entering the fray. e.g. https://unisat.io/market